sanjanb/my-digital-garden/_notes/current-investigations.md

 **Current Focus**: How different programming paradigms shape the kinds of solutions that become visible.

+## Cognitive and Behavioral Architecture

+Investigating how mental rehearsal, temporal perception, and collective behavior shape outcomes.

+Recent explorations reveal patterns in how the brain encodes experience asymmetrically ([[The Asymmetry of Experience]]), how time horizons fundamentally alter risk assessment ([[Temporal Horizons and Risk]]), and why compound growth requires patience most abandon ([[The Bamboo Paradox]]).

+**Current Focus**: Understanding [[Behavioral Inertia]] and why intelligent individuals make systematically poor decisions in collective contexts.

+## Structural Trust and System Design

+Exploring how architecture eliminates the need for behavioral trust.

+[[Trust Architecture]] examines systems where separation of concerns creates reliability independent of individual trustworthiness.
+The principle extends beyond finance to software, governance, and any domain requiring coordination without centralized authority.

+**Current Focus**: Identifying minimal viable separation patterns that maximize reliability while preserving adaptability.

 ## Open Questions

 - Is there an optimal balance between conceptual coherence and exploratory freedom?